shumao469/stroke/DBS_Python_Pipeline/README.md

 Reference

-If you use this code in your research, please refer to the original publication by Zhu et al. (2025).
+If you use this code in your research, please refer to the original publication.